 Situational PvP Talents

-Delirium is a unique and powerful anti-movement effect that works against abilities that will move a player's character; namely, Mage's Blink, Monk's Roll, and Demon Hunter's Fel Rush.
+Delirium is a unique and powerful anti-movement effect that works against abilities that will move a player's character; namely, Mage's Blink, Monk's Roll and Transcendence, and Demon Hunter's Fel Rush.
 Because of this, this talent is generally taken against any of those classes to shutdown their mobility.

 Dark Simulacrum is one of the more interesting spells in the game currently.
 It is extremely powerful against spammable CC effects, such as Polymorph, or Cyclone as well as powerful healing cooldowns such as Life Cocoon.
 It is a neat addition to Death Knight's toolkit, while having a high skill-cap and awareness requirement.

 Dome of Ancient Shadow is very powerful for team survivability and should be used in almost every spell cleave where you will not be targeted.
-It provides an answer to the 'setups' of any comp that deals with magical damage.
+It provides an answer to the 'setups' of any comp that deals with magical damage such as those with a Fire Mage, Assassination Rogue, or Destruction Warlock.
 This also handles rot comps extremely well, as stacking in it allows your team to stabilize through the sustained pressure.

 - 20 Mar.
 2021: Reviewed for Patch 9.0.5.